 Non-degree students may register within one month of the first week of the semester, as space is available.
-They are charged the non-degree tuition rate and non-degree student fee but are not eligible for federal aid.
-Nondegree students do not have to meet chapel or Christian service requirements.
+They are charged the non-degree tuition rate and non-degree student fee (https://cccb.edu/admissions-aid/costs) but are not eligible for federal aid.
+Non-degree students do not have to meet chapel or Christian service requirements.